wilbcn/AWS-Projects/AWS VPC Endpoints & S3 Access with EC2 Instances.md

 logout
 Connection to 10.1.0.23 closed.
 7. So the private EC2 instance was accessible without internet access, by jumping from our public instance!

+### 10. Next steps.
+This was a fundemental project aimed at getting hands on experience with AWS services and deepening my understanding of how they work together.
+That being said, there are opportunities for future improvements with this project.
+1. Introduce NACLs to further enhance security, controlling the subnet traffic rules.
+2. Create a custom policy for our EC2 instances accessing S3.
+3. Add monitoring and logging through CloudWatch.
+4. Automate parts with Terraform.